 This course introduces the use of voice recognition software as a tool for writing, data input, and record keeping.
 Voice formatting and communication will be stressed.
-Topics include installation and set up; software features, voice writing and formatting, accuracy development, error training, and using voice recognition in other software programs.
+Topics include installation and set up, software features, voice writing and formatting, accuracy development, error training, and using voice recognition in other software programs.
 Legal, medical, government, and business applications will be used.
-Prerequisites: CS104 or CS 106 or equivalent.
-Hours of class per week:
+Prerequisites: CS105 or equivalent.
+Hours of class per week: 3.

-OT 139 Introduction to Office Systems & Technology 3-s.h.
+OT 139 Introduction to Office Systems & Technology 3 s.h.

 This is an orientation course designed to introduce the terminology and concepts of the office automation/information system in the modern on-line, interactive office.
 Topics include an industry overview, supporting mission-critical functions and the information cycle.
 Emphasis is on the people/teamwork, procedures, and technology, including e-mail and the internet, utilized in office systems.
 System concepts are presented.
-Laboratory exercises are completed on PCs using the Windows environment with various software, email and internet access.
-Co-requisite: OT 133 or OT 134 & CS 104 or CS 106.
+Laboratory exercises are completed on PCs using the Windows environment with various software, e-mail and internet access.
+Co-requisite: OT 133 or OT 134 & CS 105.
 Hours of class per week: 3.
 Additional hours in the Office Technology Lab.